Rabies in Dogs: Identifying Symptoms & Ensuring Your Dog's Safety

 What Is Rabies?

-Rabies is a highly contagious virus that affects mammals' central nervous systems.
-It’s spread through the saliva of an infected animal, typically through a bite.
-Once the virus enters your dog’s body, it travels to the brain and spinal cord, leading to severe inflammation.
-If not treated promptly, rabies is almost always fatal.
-But don't worry—rabies is preventable with the right vaccinations.
+Rabies is a viral disease that attacks the central nervous system of mammals, including dogs and humans.
+The rabies virus primarily spreads through the saliva of infected animals, typically through bites.
+Once the virus enters your dog's body, it travels along the nerves to the brain and spinal cord, causing severe inflammation and dysfunction.
+Without prompt treatment, rabies is almost always fatal.

 How Is Rabies Transmitted?